 - Identifying assessment tools and shared metrics (e.g., kindergarten readiness);

 - Building state and community level cross-agency partnerships (e.g., across health, early childhood, child welfare, housing, etc.); and

 - Creating new clinical models and community linkages to medical practices.

-Building on the above planning grant, the Medicaid Early Childhood Innovation Lab (MECIL) will, with support from the Robert Wood Johnson Foundation and the David and Lucile Packard Foundation, recruit six to eight teams led by state Medicaid agencies or health plans to participate in an 18-month learning lab to catalyze upstream innovations in Medicaid.
+Building on the above planning grant, under the Medicaid Early Childhood Innovation Lab (MECIL), made possible by the Robert Wood Johnson Foundation and the David and Lucile Packard Foundation, CHCS is working with five teams led by state Medicaid agencies or health systems in an 18-month learning lab to catalyze upstream innovations in Medicaid.
 Teams participating in MECIL will design, implement, and spread strategies for: (a) creating the conditions for optimal early childhood (ages 0-3) health and development; (b) intervening with high-risk, low-income families to prevent childhood trauma, boost kindergarten readiness, and reduce long-term health and social services costs for federal, state, and local governments; and (c) generating connections between Medicaid stakeholders and innovators in early childhood development.
 In designing cross-sector solutions, the participating teams will be encouraged to balance short-term budget considerations with the prospect of longer-term returns on investments.

 CHCS will work closely with the participants to design interventions targeting specific high-need communities and families that are more likely to yield quicker and more significant returns than would population-wide approaches.
 At the same time, MECIL will draw attention to and support efforts that make the case for broader investments in creating optimal conditions for healthy childhood development of all children.

 Lessons from the participating teams will be shared broadly with stakeholders across the country.

 InfographicThe First 1,000 Days: Medicaid’s Critical Role June 2017